-The Independent Expert Advisory Panel (the Expert Panel) has issued a number of advice notes for building owners on the measures they should take to ensure their buildings are safe.
+Following the Grenfell Tower fire, on the advice of the Independent Expert Advisory Panel, the government published advice notes for building owners on the measures they should take to ensure their buildings were safe.

 The document ‘Building safety advice for building owners, including fire doors’ (also known as the Consolidated Advice Note) brought these documents together.
 The Consolidated Advice Note provided guidance on how to assess a building’s external walls, smoke control systems and identified the types of short-term interim measures that could be put in place if significant risks to life safety were identified.

 The Consolidated Advice Note and all subsequent documents here (including the Supplementary note to building safety advice for building owners) are now withdrawn and should be treated as historical reference documents.

 Why are we withdrawing the Consolidated Advice Note?

 The Consolidated Advice Note has been wrongly interpreted and has driven a cautious approach to building safety that goes beyond what we consider necessary.
 The Consolidated Advice Note is therefore being withdrawn to ensure that it is not used to justify disproportionate assessments.